Maths Intent Statement:

 - Develop confidence and competence with numbers and the number system through rapid recall.

-Mathematics at Birches First School is taught following the National Curriculum alongside our Long Term Plan which has been adapted from the White Rose Scheme of Learning.
-This adaptation ensures that mathematics in relevant and applicable to the needs of our children.
+Mathematics at Birches First School is taught following the Statutory Framework for the Early Years Foundation Stage and National Curriculum alongside our own Long Term Plan which has been adapted from the White Rose Scheme of Learning.
+This adaptation ensures that mathematics is relevant and applicable to the needs of our children as well as enabling us to have a consistent, mastery approach with a clear progression across the school.
 Through the mastery approach, it allows children time to explore concepts and become fluent in a number of ways rather than just recite number facts.
-Our long term plan is adapted throughout the year and lessons are structured to meet the needs of the children.
+We aim to ensure children understand the mathematic skills rather than learning as a process.
+Our long-term plan is adapted throughout the year and lessons are structured to meet the needs of the children.

 Our children’s learning starts in Early Years where a maths focus is taught each day through adult-led tasks and continuous provision.
+In the Early Years, mathematics is a specific area of learning and it is split into two early Learning Goals: Number and Numerical Patterns.
+In order to be at the expected level of development at the end of Reception children will need to have met the Early Learning Goals in Number and Numerical Patterns.
 This is then built upon in KS1 and KS2 where maths is taught daily for one hour sessions.
-Children are frequently given a mental maths focus using Number Sense to secure children’s understanding, recall and application including understanding of key vocabulary and concepts.
+Children also benefit from the Number Sense programme in Reception and Year 1 to enable children to develop confidence and flexibility with number in addition and subtraction facts and be able to talk about maths as language.
+Children are frequently given a mental maths focus to secure children’s understanding, recall and application including understanding of key vocabulary.

-When introduced to a new concept, all children have the opportunity to build competency in the unit through fluency tasks and they are given time to practise and embed new learning alongside reasoning and problem solving tasks to develop a deeper understanding of a concept.
-To ensure children become secure with concepts and are able to apply to a range of contexts, we ensure that our children experience varied representations.
+When introduced to a new concept, all children are introduced to a concept using concrete manipulatives and can build competency in the unit through fluency tasks where they are given time to practise and embed new learning.
+This is coupled with reasoning and problem-solving tasks to support the children to develop a deeper understanding.
+This encourages our children to always be ready to ask themselves – what if?
+To ensure children become secure with concepts and are able to apply to a range of contexts, we ensure that our children experience mixed representations.
 Likewise, learning is presented in a range of ways (i.e.. missing numbers, balance problems, equal signs at the beginning of a number sentence as well as the end).
 Through the CPA (concrete, pictorial, abstract) approach, children are given the opportunity to understand a concept in depth.
 The initial use of concrete manipulatives are key to developing a good conceptual understanding.
 We believe that children need lots of opportunities to explore a variety of manipulatives and talk about mathematics before progressing to pictorial and abstract methods.
 This is supported by our school Calculations Policy which has been written to reflect CPA approaches and progression of skills.
-Each lesson enables children to think for themselves and support each other with their mathematical development.
+Each lesson enables children to think for themselves and support each other with their mathematical development and are encouraged to talk about the maths they are doing by explaining and reasoning their answer.
 Children are given the opportunity to work in small groups, pairs and independently to allow learning discussions to take place and sharing and modelling of knowledge, understanding and skills.
-To avoid children becoming limited by perceived abilities, tasks are designed to allow all children to access the learning and challenge themselves within a lesson.

 Teachers use a wide range of assessment to ensure that learning addresses any misconceptions and is relevant to the children.
 Teachers give quality verbal feedback during the lessons to address any misconceptions, support their learning and move their learning on.
 This is then used to inform planning and next steps, including any interventions as needed.
 Before a learning sequence, a ‘cold task’ is given to the children to inform planning and ensure children are ‘ready to progress’.
 Our medium term plan is adapted in light of this.
-A White Rose End of Unit task is given at the end of each unit of Maths.
+A White Rose End of Unit task is given (‘hot task’) at the end of each unit of Maths.
 Termly, a White Rose Assessment is carried out to identify individual and class strengths and next steps.
-A PUMA assessment is carried out at the end of the year to demonstrate progress and provide an age-related indication of attainment.
+Standardised GL Assessments are carried out in the middle and at the end of the year to provide an age-related indication of attainment and standardised score.

 Through mathematical teaching, children are encouraged to develop resilience, tolerance and perseverance which we believe are key values required to enable success in the wider society.
 We encourage a balance of independence in learning blended with opportunities for children to work collaboratively in a range of groupings.
 This requires them to take account of, and show respect for, other people’s opinions and points of view whilst promoting the skills of turn taking, teamwork and working towards a shared goal.
 Understanding of democratic approaches are embedded within the subject.
 For example, when teaching statistics children are given opportunities to conduct surveys and class votes.